 - Meet a friend for lunch or coffee.

-- Set a timer and sit quietly for 5 minutes, noticing all of the different things that you can hear- internally, externally near by, and externally far away.
+- Set a timer and sit quietly for 5 minutes, noticing all of the different things that can be heard- internally, externally near by, and externally far away.

-- After a long hot day, put your feet in a tub of cool water with or without essential oils.
+- After a long hot day, try a foot soak in a tub of cool water with or without essential oils.

 - Mindfully eat a piece of fresh fruit for dessert.

-- Pause and listen to a song that makes you feel good.
+- Pause and listen to a song that lifts the mood.

 - Add self-massage with coconut or sunflower oil prior to getting into the tub or shower.

-- Put a few slices of cucumber in your water and sip frequently throughout the day.
-(I would do this while imagining I was at a resort we visited in Tucson, AZ.)
+- Put a few slices of cucumber in water and sip frequently throughout the day.

-- Watch a funny video (may I suggest people falling down, cats, or bouncing baby goats) and get a good laugh in.
+- Watch a funny video and get a good laugh in.

-Try to start thinking of this idea of vacation as a way to take care of yourself.
-When we neglect to take breaks and “cool our jets”, especially in the heat of summer, physical, mental, and emotional burn out can come on quickly.
-Try not to focus on the extended vacation that you are not going on.
-Instead, try to focus on how you can give yourself a break today and feel better right away.
+With school starting back and things getting busier and busier as we move deeper into the year, taking time for mini breaks can be helpful and rejuvenating.
+This week, try to start thinking of this idea of “vacation” as a form of self-care.
+When we neglect to take breaks and “cool our jets”, especially in the heat of summer, physical, mental, and emotional burnout can come on quickly.
+Whatever the situation, let’s try to focus on how we can give ourselves a break today and feel better right away.